Celtis conferta subsp. amblyphylla

 Celtis conferta subsp. amblyphylla, commonly known as cotton wood or cotton-wood, is a flowering plant in the hemp and hackberry family.

 Description

-It is a tree growing to 16 m in height, with whitish bark.
-The thick, leathery, oval leaves are 5–9 cm long, 2–4 cm wide.
-Clusters of small flowers, 3–4 mm long, appear from November to February.
-The round, purple fruits are 4 mm in diameter.
+C. c. subsp. amblyphylla is a tree with whitish bark growing to approximately 16 m in height.
+Its thick, leathery, oval leaves are 5–9 cm long and 2–4 cm wide.
+Clusters of small flowers, 3–4 mm long, appear on the tree from November to February.
+The tree's round, purple fruits are about 4 mm in diameter.

 Distribution and habitat

-The subspecies is endemic to Australia's subtropical Lord Howe Island in the Tasman Sea.
-There it is widespread in lowland forest.
+The subspecies is endemic to Australia's subtropical Lord Howe Island in the Tasman Sea, where it is widespread in lowland forest.
 The only other subspecies, C. c. subsp. conferta, is endemic to New Caledonia.